 For communities outside Whitehorse, if you do not find your registration using address, try using community search.

-If your registrations is not confirmed, you will be required to register or update your registration.
-You will need to upload identification (you can use a picture, document or other file)
+If your registration is not confirmed, you will be required to register or update your registration.
+You will need to upload identification (you can use a picture, document or other file).

 If you were registered for the 2016 Yukon territorial election or the 2019 federal election, and are still at the same civic address, you can check your registration status here.